The 10 Most Beautiful Japanese Gardens

 7. Koko-en, Himeji (好古園)

-There are two reasons why you shouldn’t miss skip Koko-en when visiting Himeji.
-Firstly, it is conveniently next door to world-famous Himeji Castle, with discounted combination tickets for both attractions sold throughout the city.
-Secondly, the garden, constructed in 1992 to commemorate the city’s centennial, is practically a tutorial in styles of Japanese garden landscaping.
-Housed within it are no less than nine different mini-gardens, every single one visually splendid and clearly differentiated.
+There are two reasons why you shouldn’t skip Koko-en when visiting Himeji.
+Firstly, it is conveniently located next door to world-famous Himeji Castle, with discounted combination tickets for both attractions sold throughout the city.
+Secondly, the garden, constructed in 1992 to commemorate the city’s centennial, is practically a tutorial in different styles of Japanese garden landscaping.
+Housed within it are no less than nine different mini-gardens.
+Every single one is visually splendid and clearly differentiated.

 8. Tenryū-ji, Kyoto (天龍寺)

 In a city where every other temple hides an outstanding garden, it could be hard to decide where to spend your days at when in Kyoto.
 If you have time for only one garden visit, though, head right to Tenryū-ji on the outskirts of the historical capital.
-Recognized as a UNESCO World Heritage Site in 1994, Tenryū-ji’s Sogenchi Garden is celebrated as one of the best surviving examples of Japanese landscaping during the Kamakura and Muromachi Periods, a visual feast especially stunning during spring and fall.
+Recognized as a UNESCO World Heritage Site in 1994, Tenryū-ji’s Sogenchi Garden is not only a top autumn foliage viewing spot of Kyoto, it is also celebrated as one of the best surviving examples of Japanese landscaping during the Kamakura and Muromachi Periods.
+When visiting, don’t forget to check out nearby Arashiyama Bamboo Forest too, accessible via a rear gate of the temple.
+The bamboo grove is world-renowned as one of Japan’s most atmospheric natural attractions.

 9. Rikugi-en, Tokyo (六義園)